 Given the increased number of this type of incidents, whenever you are involved in a hit-and-run crash, associated or not with DUI, you should look for specialized legal advice from an experienced Fort Lauderdale criminal and DUI defense lawyer.

-The statistics for this type of events in Florida are worrisome: hit-and-run crashes involving fatalities increased from 162 in 2011 to 168 in 2012, the number of hit-and-run crashes statewide equaled 69,994 last year and three out of every five fatalities in 2012 were pedestrians struck in hit-and-run crashes, according to the FHP.
+The statistics for this type of event in Florida are worrisome.
+In essence, hit-and-run crashes involving fatalities increased from 162 in 2011 to 168 in 2012, the number of hit-and-run crashes statewide equaled 69,994 last year and three out of every five fatalities in 2012 were pedestrians struck in hit-and-run crashes, according to the FHP.

 Florida Highway Patrol notes that, in the case of an accident, you should:

 If you get involved in an accident, remember the Florida regulations: